a16z-infra/ai-town/README.md

 npx convex dashboard
 ```

-Go to "settings" and add the following environment varables.
-CLERK_ISSUER_URL should be the URL from the JWKS end point.
+Go to "settings" and add the following environment varables. `CLERK_ISSUER_URL` should be the URL from the JWKS endpoint.

 ```bash
 OPENAI_API_KEY  sk-*******